wyrzyk/java-api-design-checklist/CHECKLIST.md

 #### Rationale:

-[Simplicity](https://theamiableapi.com/2011/09/07/api-design-best-practice-keep-it-simple/).
+[Simplicity].
 Implementation details are of no interest to callers.
 It is easier to ignore private or protected methods and fields if public methods are listed first in source code.
 The practice of listing (private) fields first, while widespread in implementation code, should not be used in public APIs.

 ### 2.3.3. **Declare** implementation methods private